The full contractual text for Sabbatical Leaves is found in the LCC/MAHE contract in Article XXIII.C. What follows is a summary of that language.

 - method of evaluating the accomplishment of the stated objectives

-- value of the proposal to you and the program or department
+- value of the proposal to your professional effectiveness

 - any burden to the program or department the leave may cause

 Potential red flags that may cause your Sabbatical Leave proposal to be returned to you for clarification, revisions, addendums or potentially to be rejected, are: